LexianDEV/lexian.dev/README.md

 12. Run the command ``php artisan serve`` to start the server.
 13. Start the scheduler by running the command ``php artisan schedule:work``.
 (For production, you may want to add this as a CRON job.)
 14. Visit the ``http://127.0.0.1:8000`` address in your browser to see your portfolio.

+## Generating a static site
+After you've completed set up, you may run the command ``php artisan export`` to generate a static site.
+This will create a folder called "dist" which you may upload to your web server.

+**Note:** When using this method of hosting; you will need to change the .env variable ``APP_URL`` to the URL of your website.